soulwing/credo/README.md

 When Annie logs into Credo for the first time, Credo generates an asymmetric key pair exclusively for her use.
 Credo asks her to provide a password that will be used to encrypt her private key.
 Credo doesn't store her password; only Annie knows the password she selected.
+However, Credo does store a one-way hash of Annie's password.
+It uses this hash to more easily validate a password provided as input.

+![Figure N: User Profile] (docs/images/user-profile.png)

-Her asymmetric key pair plays the role of the combination safe in our analogy.
+Annie's asymmetric key pair plays the role of the combination safe in our analogy.
 Articles can be placed into her "safe" by encrypting them using her public key.
 Since Annie is the only person who knows her password, she is the only one who can open her "safe"; she can use her password to decrypt her private key, which can in turn decrypt articles that were encrypted using her public key.

-![Figure N: User Profile] (docs/images/user-profile.png)

 In Credo, a group of people can share access to a credential.
 When the private key for a credential is stored, a symmetric key is used to encrypt the private